thusharkiranthiruthani/Thhh/README.md

+Retest Result – Verbose Error Messages (12-August-2025)

+The Verbose Error Messages vulnerability was retested on 12-August-2025 and found to be not remediated.
+During the retest, it was observed that the application continues to expose detailed error information when invalid or unexpected input is supplied.

+The responses still display Java stack traces, Tomcat error details, and Hibernate Query Language (HQL) parsing exceptions, revealing internal class names, file paths, and partial query structures.
+Such verbose error output provides valuable insights into the backend technologies, frameworks, and database structure, which could be leveraged by attackers to identify potential weaknesses.

+This confirms that the application has not implemented proper error handling or generic error responses, and sensitive debug information remains exposed.

+Status: Not Remediated
 Retest Result – User Input Reflected (12-August-2025)

 The User Input Reflected vulnerability was retested on 12-August-2025 and found to be not remediated.
 During the retest, it was observed that the application continues to reflect user-supplied input in the response without proper sanitization or encoding.